 Information Webinars for Administrative Fellowship:

-Mid to Late October 2020 – Screenings and Interview Process Begins
+Early to Mid-October 2021 – Screenings and Interview Process Begins

 Candidates typically have limited work experience, ranging from summer internships to full-time work experience prior to graduate school.